apollographql/apollo-tooling/packages/apollo/README.md

 ## `apollo client:push`

-Push a service to Engine
+Push a client to Engine

 ```
 USAGE